pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ### To Agent or not to Agent?

-Every "thing" in the game that gets described at the table is, with the exception of the Protagonists themselves, part of the World's prep: people, beasts, places, items, etc.
+Every "thing" in the game that gets described at the table is, with the exception of the Protagonists themselves, part of the Scenarist's prep: people, beasts, places, items, etc.

 In most cases, such entities only exist in the form of a passing mention.
 Then the more they become __interesting__, __important__, or even just __recurring__, the more they acquire substance and detail.
-The World will simply jot down these details for the sake of remembering them: a proper name, a "body" part characterizing and leading them, maybe a brief description of their appearance, their role, or their relation to something else-whatever helps the World know what to say when the entity enters a scene, interacts with the Protagonists, or is supposed to do something off-screen.
+The Scenarist will simply jot down these details for the sake of remembering them: a proper name, a "body" part characterizing and leading them, maybe a brief description of their appearance, their role, or their relation to something else-whatever helps the Scenarist know what to say when the entity enters a scene, interacts with the Protagonists, or is supposed to do something off-screen.

-If the World feels that these simple notes are enough, then they are.
-All prep exists as a way to help the World organize ideas and info to use in active play.
+If the Scenarist feels that these simple notes are enough, then they are.
+All prep exists as a way to help the Scenarist organize ideas and info to use in active play.
 Nothing more.

 So while everything __can__ be an Agent, not everything __has to__ be an Agent.
 Not immediately, at least.

-Agents can be created __from the bottom up__ when the World deems that something in their prep is growing into a blob of notes and details.
+Agents can be created __from the bottom up__ when the Scenarist deems that something in their prep is growing into a blob of notes and details.
 Applying the Agent structure to this blob is a way to better organize the available info, making it clearer and more usable.

-Agents can be created __from the top down__ when the World needs something in their prep to immediately have a certain space and importance in the game.
+Agents can be created __from the top down__ when the Scenarist needs something in their prep to immediately have a certain space and importance in the game.
-Applying the Agent structure to their raw ideas guides the World through some important questions and choices, shaping the new "thing" into a more defined and tangible game element.
+Applying the Agent structure to their raw ideas guides the Scenarist through some important questions and choices, shaping the new "thing" into a more defined and tangible game element.

 Agents can also __change__, as they are simply an agglomerate of notes and ideas and details.
 They can and should be routinely __updated__ as the game goes on.
-The World always has to __say__ what _Prep_ and _Honesty_ demand , but this still leaves plenty of room for Agents to evolve, grow, shrink, or simply be abandoned because along the way the World felt like bringing some different ideas to the table.
-In the end, Agents are, like everything else in this chapter, a __structure__ that the game uses to help the World organize their notes and ideas.
+The Scenarist always has to __say__ what _Prep_ and _Honesty_ demand , but this still leaves plenty of room for Agents to evolve, grow, shrink, or simply be abandoned because along the way the Scenarist felt like bringing some different ideas to the table.
+In the end, Agents are, like everything else in this chapter, a __structure__ that the game uses to help the Scenarist organize their notes and ideas.

 ```

-At first, the World mentions the existence of a local bounty hunter.
+At first, the Scenarist mentions the existence of a local bounty hunter.
 It's a
 throwaway detail of no importance.

 When the group meets this person, or when they express the will to meet them,
-the World decides that she is a woman, that her name is Karis, and that her
+the Scenarist decides that she is a woman, that her name is Karis, and that her
 leading body parts are her agile and ever-moving fingers.

 This seems to be enough for a while.
-But then the World decides that Karis
+But then the Scenarist decides that Karis
 should be defined as an Agent.
 This gives her (as explained in the following
 section) a Type, an Impulse, a list of Reactions, maybe some Fate questions,
 maybe a Cast, etc.

-Later on, the World feels like updating Karis' Agent profile.
+Later on, the Scenarist feels like updating Karis' Agent profile.
 Maybe the initial
 idea seemed cool on paper but felt wrong or unwieldy in play.
 Maybe game events
 suggest a change or evolution of the character and her situation.

 The Players might never know about these technical changes, as they are not
-privy to the World's notes and prep.
+privy to the Scenarist's notes and prep.
 The only thing they "see" are the changes
-in how Karis is portrayed by the World.
+in how Karis is portrayed by the Scenarist.

 ```